adkendall/DHPDocs/docs/Business Services/ecs.rst

 =======================================
 Emergency Care Summary Business Service
 =======================================
-This document contains the specification for the **Emergency Care Summary Service** on the Digital Health Platform (DHP) in Scotland.
+This chapter contains the specification for the **Emergency Care Summary Service** on the Digital Health Platform (DHP) in Scotland.

 What you can do with this service: